Documents Required to Sell a Trailer in Alabama

 Create Alabama Trailer Bill of SaleAlabama Trailer transfer fees and requirements

 In Alabama, the title transfer fee is $18 and registration costs $23 - $105 depending on vehicle type.
 Trailer sales are subject to 2% of purchase price for private sales.
-Alabama does not require notarization for private-party trailer transfers.
+Notarization is required for trailer bill of sale documents in Alabama.
 Alabama does not require emission testing for private-party trailer sales.

 - Bill of sale must include VIN and odometer reading